FinnWestergren2/Udacity-React-Native/README.md

 Welcome to the Quiz App!

 # Compatible Systems #
-This application will work on Android. iOS compatibility not garunteed.
+This application will work on Android.

 # Getting started #
 To install, use yarn install